sveronneau/openstack-cli-scripts/README.md

 # openstack-cli-scripts
-Quick set of scripts for performing maintenance on a OpenStack deployment.
+The lazy but efficient OPS Guy set of scripts for performing maintenance on a OpenStack deployment. :)

 ## Generic OpenStack scripts